Board Kings - Cute but Sneaky

 Since some chance cards make the player visit the police station, the train or the steal tile, the same logic as illustrated in the Monopoly example can be applied to the placement of landmarks.
 Landmarks are more likely to be landed on when placed ~7 tiles after one of these special tiles.

-Having introduced this game to some people around me usually resulted in one of the following questions: People who like it ask themselves "Why do I like this so much?" and people who don't like it ask "Why would I play this?".
+Introducing this game to people around you usually results in one of the following questions: People who like it ask themselves "Why do I like this so much?" and people who don't like it ask "Why would I play this?".

 Although hidden, the player does have some agency in how they play Board Kings.
-After having mentioned the tactical landmark placement earlier, I can now illustrate the most tactical feature in Board Kings.
+After having mentioned the tactical landmark placement earlier, it's possible to illustrate the most tactical feature in Board Kings.
 For that we need to stay in probability land for a bit longer.

 The game features a Rolls Booster, which consumes twice, thrice or even five times as many rolls, but also multiplies all rewards with the same factor.